Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Benchmark experiments

-For both well-specified and misspecified observations, ACE-GBI samples achieve posterior predictive distance very close to ground-truth (GT)-GBI samples, at all values of \(\beta\) (Fig.~\ref{fig:fig_benchmark}, 1st and 2nd column), suggesting that ACE is able to accurately predict the expected distance.
-Indeed, especially for low to moderate values of \(\beta\), the ACE-predicted cost closely matches the true cost (Fig.~\ref{fig:fig_benchmark}, 3rd column, light blue for specified $\bx_o$, Fig.~\ref{appendix:fig:benchmark_10k_scatters} for misspecified).
-For higher values of \(\beta\), ACE-predicted cost is still similar to true cost, although the error is, as expected, larger for very large $\beta$ and, thus, highly concentrated posteriors (Fig.~\ref{fig:fig_benchmark}, 3rd column, dark blue).
-This is similarly reflected in the classifier 2-sample score between ACE and GT GBI posteriors (Fig.~\ref{fig:fig_benchmark}, 4th column): ACE posterior samples are indistinguishable from GT samples at low \(\beta\), even for the 10D Linear Gaussian task, but becomes less accurate with increasing \(\beta\).
+As a result, highly concentrated generalized posteriors are estimated with larger (relative) discrepancies, which is reflected in the classifier 2-sample score (C2ST) between ACE and GT GBI posteriors (Fig.~\ref{fig:fig_benchmark}, 4th column): ACE posterior samples are indistinguishable from GT samples at low \(\beta\), even for the 10D Linear Gaussian task, but becomes less accurate with increasing \(\beta\).
 Nevertheless, predictive simulation distance dramatically increases with \(\beta\) even when ACE is less accurate, suggesting that sampling to explicitly minimize a cost function which targets parameters with data-similar simulations is a productive goal.
 Relative performance results across algorithms are qualitatively similar when using a training simulation budget of 200 (Fig.~\ref{appendix:fig:benchmark_200}) and 1000 (Fig.~\ref{appendix:fig:benchmark_1000}), but ABC required a sufficiently high simulation budget and performed poorly for 1000 training simulations or less.